MicroStation Text Styles in FME

 Add a Bentley MicroStation Design (V8) writer to the canvas.
 Choose a location for the output data.

-To achieve the same style as this article you can download the Seed file that we used from the downloads section.
-In the DGN Writer parameters click the ellipsis next to Seed File (V8 Only) and locate the downloaded Seed file.
+To achieve the same style as this example, you can download the Seed file that we used from the downloads section.
+In the DGN writer parameters, click the ellipsis next to Seed File (V8 Only) and locate the downloaded Seed file.

-In the source dataset, there are too many street segments to label them all.
+The source dataset has too many street segments to label them all.
 To avoid multiple overlapping labels for the same street and labels with wrong rotation:

 Add a Generalizer transformer to the canvas and connect it to the VancouverStreets_small reader feature type.
-In the parameters, set the tolerance to 1; this value is driven by the coordinate system of the features passing through the transformer.
+In the parameters, set the Generalization Tolerance to 1; this value is driven by the coordinate system of the features passing through the transformer.

 Add a Chopper transformer to the canvas and connect it to the Generalizer.
 In the parameters, set the Maximum Vertices to 2.

-Add a LengthCalculator to the canvas and connect it to the Chopper.
+Add a LengthCalculator transformer to the canvas and connect it to the chopped output port of the Chopper.
 Only the longest segment for each street will be used.
 We can use the LengthCalculator to determine this.
 Set the Length Dimension parameter to 2 (meaning 2D).
-The multiplier is set to 1 and will read the ground units, this number can be changed to scale the length to something different.
+The multiplier is set to 1 and will read the ground units; this number can be changed to scale the length to something different.

 Add a DuplicateFilter to the canvas and connect it to the Sorter.
-This will divide the features based on selected attributes in this case by name and use.
+This will divide the features based on selected attributes by name and use.
 In the parameters, set the Key Attributes to name and use.

-Running the workspace up to this transformer will show that a lot of features pass through the duplicate port.
-To account for all the duplicates and add a Tester to test these duplicated features by the length of the feature.
-We want to include features that are greater than 300.
+You can run the workspace up to this transformer, and it will show that many features pass through the duplicate port.
+To account for all the duplicates, add a Tester to test these duplicated features based on their length.
+We want to include features greater than 300.

 Add a Labeller to the canvas and connect it to both the DuplicateFilter Unique output port and the Tester Passed output port.
 Edit the following parameters to match the style in this article.